ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 #### Request

-The first step of the conversation is a HTTP GET which may look like for a Basic Access Token:
+The first step of the conversation is an HTTP GET which may look like for a Basic Access Token:

 ```
 GET authorize?